 So my husband and I breakfast quickly and get on the road.
 We have to catch a mid-afternoon plane out of Puerto Montt, at least four hours away counting the drive and ferry crossing to the mainland.
 The road to Castro, the island’s capital, skims along the edge of the Danube-blue Twin Lakes, through patches of velvet shadow and pools of silvery sunlight.
 Compared to our dreary drive out the day before yesterday, this trip is a once-in-a-blue-moon special.

 The treat lasts only until we reach Castro.
 There, out of the blue, rain begins to splash down heavy enough to confine us to the car while we make another swing by the waterfront.
-The streets smell as fresh as wet laundry.
+The streets smell like fresh laundry.
 We pass the Blue Unicorn, an emblematic hotel we’ve always wanted to stay at but haven’t got to yet.
 Ironically, it’s painted Pepto-Bismol pink.

 We hit the road north toward the ferry in time to make a few stops along the way.
 First, Chilolac Dairy, another island icon.
 We pause to buy a kilo brick of nutty Gouda cheese.
 Oh, that stuff is delicious.
 I’m obsessed with it!
 At least, it isn’t blue cheese.